Forethoughts/forethoughts-datastudio/docs/computing/spark/from_python_environment.rst

 .. code-block:: python

    import ods
-   # 'ske' is the name of kubernetes cluster created from staroid.c
+   # 'ske' is the name of kubernetes cluster created from staroid.com.
+   # Alternatively, you can set the 'STAROID_SKE' environm